Emerging Europe’s greatest scams

 Former prime minister Vlad Filat and reputed corporate raider Veaceslav Platon received prison sentences in connection to the frauds, though both have since been freed.
 Several other former top politicians, central bank officials and businessmen are suspected of either involvement in the frauds or of turning a blind eye while the money was siphoned off.

 Years later, the authorities in Chisinau still hope to recover at least some of the stolen money but progress is slow.
-After the new parliament was elected in 2021, with the reformist Party of Action and Solidarity (PAS) having a majority, MPs strongly criticised both the General Prosecutor's Office and the National Anticorruption Centre for their lack of progress on recovering the money.
+After the new parliament was elected in 2021, with the reformist Party of Action and Solidarity (PAS) having a majority, MPs strongly criticised both the General Prosecutor's Office and the National Anticorruption Centre for their lack of progress in recovering the money.

 To give an idea of the sheer scale of the frauds, estimated at around 10% of Moldova’s GDP at the time, in 2017 local artist Stefan Esanu created an installation of 10mn pieces of paper the size of dollar bills, each representing $100.
-The installation, with papers stacked in ten huge blocks, was intended to give the abstract notion of $1bn concrete representation for Moldovans.
+The installation, with papers stacked in ten huge blocks, was intended to give the abstract notion of $1bn a concrete representation for Moldovans.

 Iran's 'traitorous hands'